Be A Junior Ranger

 Become a Web Ranger!

 Kids you can be a Junior WEB RANGER even if you are not able to visit a National Park.
 You will become a member of a growing group of 'KIDS' and young people who are interested in the world around them and involved with their nation's heritage.
-Visit the Official Web Site to start your journey.
+Visit the Offical Website to start your journey.
 Set up your Ranger Station and you're ready to explore your National Parks.
-Come help a baby sea turtle reach the sea, Be a Spy, Drive a dog sled and experience the life and death struggle of a puma.
+Come help a baby sea turtle reach the sea, be a Spy, Drive a dog sled and experience the life and death struggle of a puma.
 There are over 50 activities created just for you.

 You can earn a Web Ranger Patch, FREE.